flybywiresim/aircraft/README.md

 ### What liveries are available?

 Liveries for the A32NX can be found on [Flightsim.to](https://flightsim.to/c/liveries/flybywire-a32nx/).

-They will be available for the A380X once it is released in alpha.
+Liveries for the A380X will be available once it is released in alpha and livery builders had some time to create them.

 ### When is the next update?